diegomiranda02/debt_calc_agent/README.md

     return Agent(
       role='Debt Calculator Expert',
-      goal='Calculate the debt amount due based on the accumulated penalty and the accumulated interest', backstory='An expert in calculating the payment delay interest rate in a contract', tools=[
+      goal='Calculate the debt amount due based on the accumulated penalty and the accumulated interest', backstory='An expert in calculating the debt amount due based on the accumulated penalty and the accumulated interest', tools=[
                 DebtCalculatorTools.calculate_debt
             ],